-Greeley County High School Students gift teacher new shoes
+Greeley County High School students gift teacher new shoes

 TRIBUNE, Kan.
 (KSNW) – A group of teens from Greeley County High School wanted to show their kindness to a teacher that has shown so much of it to them.

-Jason Wong, a social studies teacher at the school, would hone his basketball skills in the gym after school hours.
+Jason Wong, a social studies teacher, would hone his basketball skills in the gym after school hours.
 When some of his students learned of this, they asked if they could join him to play basketball and spend time together.

-Mr. Wong spends 3-4 nights a week after school supervising the students and teaching them on and off the court skills.
-His generosity inspired the teens to give something back to their teacher.
+Wong spends three to four nights supervising the students and teaching them on and off the court skills.
+His generosity inspired the teens to give something back.

 Lori Brandl shared a picture of the teens and their teacher with a message that people often look down on the younger generation, but good kids with good hearts can show that anyone is capable of mature generosity.